 Health & Nutrition

-The blue GSD has the same health tendencies as the normal black and tan variants, and his lifespan is 7 to 10 years.
+The Blue GSD has the same health tendencies as the normal black and tan variants.
+His lifespan is 7 to 10 years.

 Unlike other breeds, such as the French Bulldog, the color blue is not indicative of health issues or problematic personality traits.
 The diluted gene can also produce health issues in other breeds.
-It can produce Color Dilution Alopecia in Weimaraners, but the blue German Shepherd is not known to suffer with this issue, or any other diluted color-related health issue, either.
-Overall, the blue German Shepherd is simply a color variation.
+It can produce Color Dilution Alopecia in Weimaraners, but the Blue German Shepherd is not known to suffer from this issue or any other diluted color-related health issue, either.
+Overall, the Blue German Shepherd is simply a color variation.
 Their health is exactly the same as a traditional colored German Shepherd.

-The National Breed Club for the Shepherd recommends that his parent’s are tested for Elbow and Hip Dysplasia.
-They should be given a score of at least fair.
-Elbow and Hip Dysplasia is an abnormal formation in the elbow and hip joints.
+The National Breed Club for the Shepherd recommends that his parents be tested for elbow and hip dysplasia.
+They should be given a score of at least fair. elbow and hip dysplasia is an abnormal formation in the elbow and hip joints.
 Over time this can cause pain in their joints and can often lead to crippling arthritis.

 Grooming